-(a) SAHA will encourage staff, residents, and the public to report possible program abuse.
+(a) Opportunity Home will encourage staff, residents, and the public to report possible program abuse.

-15.1.C INVESTIGATING ERRORS AND PROGRAM ABUSE
+15.1.C Investigating Errors and Program Abuse

-(1) When SAHA Will Investigate
+(1) When Opportunity Home will Investigate

-- (a) SAHA will review all referrals, specific allegations, complaints, and tips from any source including other agencies, companies, and individuals, to determine if they warrant investigation.
-In order for SAHA to investigate, the allegation must contain at least one independently verifiable item of information, such as: - (i) The name of an employer; - (ii) The name of an unauthorized household member and unit address; or - (iii) The police report number. - (b) SAHA will investigate inconsistent information related to the family that is identified through file reviews and the verification process.
+- (a) Opportunity Home will review all referrals, specific allegations, complaints, and tips from any source including other agencies, companies, and individuals, to determine if they warrant investigation.
+In order for Opportunity Home to investigate, the allegation must contain at least one independently verifiable item of information, such as: - (i) The name of an employer; - (ii) The name of an unauthorized household member and unit address; or - (iii) The police report number. - (b) Opportunity Home will investigate inconsistent information related to the family that is identified through file reviews and the verification process.